Tutor: Guido van Meersbergen (email@example.com).

-Global History is often criticised for not having developed a unified methodology or approach to the study of history.
-Global and world histories can be comparative, connective, but also consider the world as a whole.
-They also consider different periods and in fact provide very diverse periodisations for history.
-They are read by people across the world with different interests, background and national histories.
-This seminar will focus on the different approaches to the study of global history and consider in particular some of the key concepts used in this branch of history.
+Global History is often criticised for not having developed a unified methodology or approach to the study of history, as well as for remaining largely Eurocentric and Anglophone in its orientation.
+Global and world histories can be comparative or connective, and can concern the world as a whole or study the global entanglements of particular places, people, or things.
+They also consider different periods and provide very diverse periodisations for history.
+Global histories are produced and read by people across the world with different interests, backgrounds, and positionalities.
+This seminar will focus on the different approaches and key concepts used in the study of global history, and examine whose perspectives tend to be represented in global histories and why.

 Which methodological approaches are adopted by global history?

 Which concepts are used in global history and which disciplines do they come from?

 Whose perspectives are represented in global histories and why?

 What methodological or conceptual tools can help overcome Eurocentrism in global history?